-The Klinck Memorial Library is home to more than 160,000 books and audio/visual materials, 140 print periodical subscriptions, 480,000 ERIC microfiche documents, and over 80 electronic databases with remote access.
-A special collection of musical scores, long-playing vinyl albums, and CDs is also available for use by library patrons.
-There are over 40 public computers and wireless Internet access is provided.
+Klinck Memorial Library is home to more than 160,000 books and audiovisual materials; 237 print periodical subscriptions, 480,000 ERIC microfiche documents and 50 electronic databases with remote access.
+A special collection of musical scores, long-playing vinyl albums and CDs also is available for use by library patrons.
+There are 38 public computers, and wireless Internet access is provided.
+A group study and rare book room, as well as the audiovisual listening and viewing center, are part of the library.